 - Knowledge of vacuum control systems' architecture and components would be an asset.

 The technical competencies required for this post are:

-- Installation, maintenance and operation of control systems: monitoring, diagnostics, logistics and stock.
+- Installation, maintenance & operation of Control systems: monitoring, diagnostics, logistics and stock.

-- Project management: small projects organisation, planning, and coordination with other stakeholders.
+- Project management: small projects organisation, team planning, coordination with external stakeholders.

 - Assembly of connectors and cables, including related techniques and tools.

 The behavioural competencies required for this post are:

 - Solving problems: identifying, defining and assessing problems, taking action to address them; producing workable and timely solutions that meet requirements; finding the information needed to solve problems; making objective judgments based on all the facts available.

 - Demonstrating flexibility: adapting quickly and resourcefully to shifting priorities and requirements.